FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-The GAM model in Figure <a href="#fig:MED4GAM">4</a> summarizes MED4 growth responses to red (A,B) or blue (C,D) peak PAR and photoperiod across 2 imposed oxygen concentrations.
+The GAM model in Figure <a href="#fig:MED4GAM">4</a> summarizes MED4 growth responses to red (A and B) or blue (C and D) peak PAR and photoperiod across 2 imposed oxygen concentrations.
 Under 250 µM O~2~ MED4 achieved fastest growth rates above peak blue light of \~180 µmol photons m^-2^ s^-1^, and the longest photoperiod of 16, indicated by the 0.64 d^-1^ contour